spoonart1/router/README.md

 ```

 ### 3. (Optional) Extends your Activity with BaseRouterActivity
-this is optional, as this Base class is only contains a router variable for simply implementation.
+this is optional, as this Base class is only contains a router variable to simplify the implementation.
 You can define the variable in your xxActivity with below
 example:
 ```kotlin